 The Australian Open, managed by the governing body Tennis Australia, is held during every last fortnight of January in the city of Melbourne, Victoria.

 This makes it the first Grand Slam event of every calendar year; the French Open follows in May and June before Wimbledon in July and the US Open during August and September.
-The Australian Open is also well-attended, closely rivalling the US Open on this score.
+The Open is also well-attended, closely rivalling the US Open on this score.

 The men's singles winner takes the Norman Brookes Challenge Cup, while the player who triumphs in the women's singles final receives the Daphne Akhurst Memorial Cup.
 The tournament also includes three doubles competitions: men's, women's and mixed.